-- The first step is to check to make sure that you are not injured and if you are you should call 911 to request an ambulance.
+After the auto accident, you should check to make sure that you are not injured, and if you are, you should call 911 to request an ambulance.

 - Next, you should turn on your hazard lights, or if it is safe to do so and you have them, you can put out warning triangles or safety flares.

-- Move out of traffic if the accident is minor and there aren’t any injuries, you should move your auto to an area that is out of the flow of traffic, but close to the scene.
+- Move out of traffic if the accident is minor, and there aren’t any injuries.
+Move your auto to an area that is out of the flow of traffic, but close to the scene.

 Finally, notify your insurance agent and report the information.

 Michigan auto accident information needed by your insurance company

 What you should do is get the name, address, and phone number of the other driver if the driver is not the owner make sure you get the owners information and the relationship to the driver.
 You will also need the year, make, and model of the car the license plate number and the driver’s license of the driver, insurance carrier, and policy number.

 Write down notes of what occurred.
-Usually, an accident is a traumatic event, and things happen so quickly that you should take some time to write down how the accident happened, including the damage and position of both cars.
+Usually, an accident is a traumatic event, and things happen so quickly that you should take some time to write down how the accident occurred, including the damage and position of both cars.

 Use your phone if you have one to take pictures of the scene and the damage to both cars.
-Make sure that you are out of traffic while taking the pictures.
+Make sure that you are out of traffic while taking the photos.
 You don’t want to get hit while documenting what happened.

-Items that you should always have in your car in case of an emergency:
+Items that you should always have in your car in case of an auto accident: